 The Sloan Hybrid Urinal was designed as a way to save water.
 Each Sloan Hybrid Urinal saves thousands of gallons of water per year when compared to a traditional urinal.
-In fact, the technology only uses one gallon of water every 72 hours, or 120 gallons per year.
-This is even less than the alternative ‘green’ urinal products which market themselves as ‘waterless urinals’.
+In fact, technology only uses one gallon of water every 72 hours, or 120 gallons per year.
+This is even less than the alternative ‘green’ urinal products, which market themselves as ‘waterless urinals.’

 6. Bika Kill Wood Bike Rack

 Bika is a modern bike rack made from wood that’s been devastated by pine beetles.
 The aim is to reduce emissions as pine beetle affected trees produce large amounts of CO2.
 These trees are often left to grow rather than being felled as they are not suitable for many manufacturing processes and products.
-Around the world, pine beetle kill wood produces the same amount of CO2 as 3.7million cars every year.
+Pine beetle kill wood produces the same amount of CO2 as 3.7million cars every year around the world.